Splawik/pytigon/doc/backend/django_ext/fields.md

 > module: pytigon_lib.schdjangoext.fields.PtigForeignKey

-extended version of ForeignKey - additional fields: search_fields, query, is_new_button
+extended version of ForeignKey - additional fields: search_fields, query, is_new_button.
+If search_fields is not empty, select2 widget is used.

 ## PtigHiddenForeignKey GHiddenForeignKey